 You may use the Crime Insight portal to report contacts at any time.
 Future submissions should occur on the 15th of the month following the month being reported on.
 January contacts data would be due by February 15th, and so forth.
 DCJ is mandated to develop a report on these data by June 30th of each year.

+See the section on Compliance Measures for more information about annual reporting.

 Data Submission